-While you encourage your student to reach out to others, also help him think about those things for which he should be responsible himself.
-He may need some help learning how to do some of these tasks, but it is important that he learn the skill rather than have someone do things for him.
+While you encourage your student to reach out to others, also help them think about those things for which they should be responsible on their own.
+Your student may need some help learning how to do some of these tasks, but it is important that they learn the skill rather than have someone do things for them.

 What should your student be responsible for?

-- Organizing his tasks and responsibilities, keeping track of appointments and assignments
+- Organizing their tasks and responsibilities, keeping track of appointments and assignments

-- Taking responsibility for his money and personal spending
+- Taking responsibility for money and personal spending

 - Making responsible decisions

-- Managing his path to graduation – knowing requirements and tracking his progress
+- Managing the path to graduation – knowing requirements and tracking progress

 - Taking advantage of opportunities on campus – finding leadership opportunities, attending events and workshops, getting the most out of the college experience

-- Managing his health – getting rest, eating wisely, making healthy choices
+- Managing health – getting rest, eating wisely, making healthy choices

 - Being persistent, resilient and focused – recognizing and accepting feedback and occasional failure as part of the learning experience

-- Showing up and doing the best job that he can – every day
+- Showing up and doing the best job that they can – every day

 Help is an important word, but knowing when to use it takes practice and learning.
-Reaching out for help on tasks that your student should manage on his own will not help him grow stronger and take control of his life.
-But not taking advantage of the support available when he needs it, will prevent your student from reaching higher.
+Reaching out for help on tasks that your student should manage on their own will not help them grow stronger and take control of their life.
+But not taking advantage of the support available when your student needs it, will prevent them from reaching higher.
 It’s a delicate balance.